GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/data.md

 **Center vs Interface Computations**

 This extra index along each dimension are for interface computations.
-In weather and climate modeling, there are often situations where it is necessary to perfome calculations on the interface between grid points, rather than at the center of grid points.
-NDSL always creates quantities with one extra grid point on each dimension; however, this extra point is ignored by the system unless you explitly state that it should be considered by replacing (for example) `Z_DIM` with `Z_INTETFACE_DIM`.
+In weather and climate modeling, there are often situations where it is necessary to perform calculations on the interface between grid points, rather than at the center of grid points.
+NDSL always creates quantities with one extra grid point on each dimension; however, this extra point is ignored by the system unless you explicitly state that it should be considered by replacing (for example) `Z_DIM` with `Z_INTERFACE_DIM`.

 **Halo**

-NDSL quantities can be contructed with a halo on the X and Y dimensions.
+NDSL quantities can be constructed with a halo on the X and Y dimensions.
 This is useful when working with components such as the FV3 core, which uses a halo to facilitate data exchange between faces of the cube.
 In the example above, the halo is set to zero (`nhalo=0`), but this can be set to any value smaller than the smallest X/Y dimension.